NicoleFaye/LED-Reminder/README.md

 2. Connect to the device via USB to access the configuration file
 3. Edit the `settings.txt` file as needed
 4. Safely eject the device and restart it to apply changes
+5. (Optional) Delete the `settings.txt` file to reset to defaults on next boot

 ## LED Modes